Does My NH Homeowners Insurance Cover My Child While Away at College?

 When your NH homeowners insurance covers your college student:

-When your NH homeowners insurance does NOT cover your college student:
+When your NH homeowners insurance May NOT cover your college student:

-If your child opts for off-campus housing like an apartment or perhaps a fraternity or sorority, they are essentially establishing their own residence and would need their own renters policy.
+If your child opts for off-campus housing like an apartment or perhaps a fraternity or sorority, they are essentially establishing their own residence and would most likely need their own renters policy.

 One thing to keep in mind is that most college students have roommates, but a renter's policy will only cover the belongings of the "insured" and not other roommates just because they all live together.
 That means if there are four roommates, four tenants policies are needed.